Peaches are everywhere this time of year. Let me show you a delicious way to use the bounty of summer. Let’s make an easy peach dessert.

 “A galette is a flat round or freeform crusty cake of pastry often topped with fruit and baked.”

-The great thing about a galette is that you don’t have to be so careful about rolling out the crust into a perfect circle like a pie and you don’t need a pie plate, a sheet pan will do just fine.
+The great thing about a galette is that you don’t have to be so careful about rolling out the crust into a perfect circle like a pie.
+You don’t need a pie plate.
+A sheet pan will do just fine.

-I love galettes because they are easier to make and I love the rustic appearance.
-I can pretend I’m a French country housewife who just threw together this amazing dessert between milking cows and tending the garden.
+I love galettes because they are easy to make and I love the rustic appearance.
+I can pretend I’m a French country housewife who just threw together this amazing peach dessert between milking cows and tending the garden.

 And the fruit filling?
 Almost any fruit will do, especially berries and peaches, apples, pears, and cherries, or any combination.
 You just want to have about 3 cups of fruit.

 Depending on the sweetness of your fruit, you add about 1/3 ~ 1/2-cup of sugar.
 Lemon juice is added for a little tartness.
 Vanilla for flavor.
 Spices, such as cinnamon, nutmeg, or cardamom are also added.
 Cornstarch is added to thicken the filling.
 Throw in a pinch of salt to bring out the flavor in the other ingredients and your filling is done.

 Instead of making the galette crust from scratch, you can use store~bought pie crust.

 For this recipe, I used puff pastry, one of my favorite doughs to work with.
 I’ve been making fruit galettes for years using puff pastry and I love the way the dough puffs up when it is baked.
 It looks really pretty.

 Pepperidge Farm is my favorite brand and one that is available in most grocery stores.
 You’ll find it in the refrigerated section.
 Two sheets come in one package, wrapped in paper.